dentisphere/upgrade-angularjs/readme.md

 If a template includes another template with `data-ng-include` directive, $ctrl must be used in included template... maybe a good idea would be to get rid of all data-ng-include before refactoring by creating a proper component ?

+## add feature discount edition

+to illustrate one-way binding and callback to parent component

 # initial readme

 ## Order System Sample Project